 When asking yourself how to plan a wedding, know that a backup will most likely be needed (depending on your wedding needs!)

-Planning doesn’t always mean that things will go smoothly as you want them to be, so be ready for contingency plans.
+Planning doesn’t always mean that things will go smoothly as you want them to, so be ready for contingency plans.
 This is an important aspect of planning your own wedding.

 ALSO, we want to say that plan B doesn’t necessarily mean that you have to change everything altogether; it sometimes means redesigning or repurposing.

-When considering a venue, speak to your venue coordinator on options for a sudden change of weather or blackouts, storm doors, umbrella storage, etc.
+When considering a venue, speak to your venue coordinator about options for a sudden change of weather or blackouts, storm doors, umbrella storage, etc.

 Remember that you might want to consider having coverage, like wedding/event insurance, to give you extra peace of mind if you are serving alcohol.